RitaAndAurora/ddrm-jfsebastian/README.md

 ## Overview

-J. F. Sebastian, named after a former genetic designer of the Tyrell Corporation, provides new ways to control and explore the sonic possibilities of the CS80-inspired Deckard's Dream synthesiser (DDRM).
+J. F. Sebastian, named after a former genetic designer of the *Tyrell Corporation*, provides new ways to control and explore the sonic possibilities of the CS80-inspired Deckard's Dream synthesiser (DDRM).
 It works both as a **stand-alone app** and as an **audio plug-in** with automatable parameters.

 With J.F.
 Sebastian you can import DDRM bank files, edit patches and export them.
 When you import a bank file, a *timbre Space* will be created which will allow you to navigate all the presets in a colorful space and create new ones.
 Just click anywhere on the timbre Space and play the synth.
 Click on another point to get a new preset.
 Close points in the space will result in similar sounding presets.